ARM-software/android-nn-driver/docs/IntegratorGuide.md

 ### Testing

 1. Run the ArmNN driver service executable in the background.
-The following examples assume that the 1.0 version of the driver is being used:
+Use the corresponding version of the driver for the Android version you are running. i.e android.hardware.neuralnetworks@1.1-service-armnn for Android P, android.hardware.neuralnetworks@1.2-service-armnn for Android Q and android.hardware.neuralnetworks@1.3-service-armnn for Android R
 <pre>
-adb shell /system/vendor/bin/hw/android.hardware.neuralnetworks@1.0-service-armnn &
+It is also possible to use a specific backend by using the -c option.
+The following is an example of using the CpuAcc backend for Android Q: adb shell /system/vendor/bin/hw/android.hardware.neuralnetworks@1.2-service-armnn -c CpuAcc &
 </pre>
 2. Run some code that exercises the Android Neural Networks API, for example Android's `NeuralNetworksTest` unit tests (note this is an optional component that must be built).